 Kill Devil Hills

 Kill Devil Hills is located just south of the popular town of Kitty Hawk.
-It’s one of the most beautiful towns in the Outer Banks!
+It’s one of the most beautiful towns in the Outer Banks for families!
 You may be wondering, how did such a beautiful coastal town get such an… interesting name?
 Well, there is a lot of debate about this but one of the most popular theories suggests that it gets its name from the Killdeer birds that lived in the area.
 Saying “Killdeer hills” quickly morphed into Kill Devil Hills.

 What’s interesting about this town is that it wasn’t like other OBX towns that were experiencing booms in tourism, it was unincorporated until the 1900s.
 The most well-known fact about the town is that the Wright Brothers from Dayton, Ohio used the dunes in Kill Devil Hills as their practice grounds.
 While you are visiting, you will find tons of things to do in Kill Devil Hills!